Shyamgideon2007/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 # Ex.
-No.  - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
+No. 6.1- SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
-### DATE:
 ## AIM:
 ### To simulate the Pre Processing for 3D printing.